1972 Canadian federal election: National results

 The voter turn-out was 76.7%.

 One independent candidate was elected: Roch La Salle was re-elected in the Quebec riding of Joliette.
 La Salle had left the PC caucus to protest the party's failure to recognize what he considered Quebec's right to self-determination, and was the only candidate to win the support of the separatist Parti Québécois.
+He returned to the PC caucus in 1974.

-One candidate with no affiliation was elected: Lucien Lamoureux, in the Ontario riding of Stormont—Dundas—Glengarry.
+One candidate with no affiliation was elected: Lucien Lamoureux, in the Ontario riding of Stormont—Dundas.
 Lamoureux, originally elected as a Liberal, had been serving as Speaker of the House of Commons.
 He ran without affiliation in order to preserve his impartiality as Speaker.
 He retired after this Parliament, and did not run again in 1974.

-The Liberals won a minority government, with the New Democratic Party, led by David Lewis, holding the balance of power.
+The Liberals won a minority government, with the New Democratic Party holding the balance of power.
 Requiring NDP support to continue, the Trudeau government would move left politically, including the creation of Petro-Canada.

 This was the first of two elections in which Réal Caouette led the national Social Credit Party of Canada.
 Caouette, who had contested the previous two elections as leader of the breakaway Quebec-based Ralliement créditiste, had successfully taken over the leadership of the original western-based party and overseen the reintegration of the two factions.
 He successfully held on to the seats he had previously won under the RC banner, but these were the only ridings Social Credit managed to win as it continued to lose support outside Quebec.